Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • Equestrian combat scenes

-In this war's relief, Bahram II (298-276 AD) is fighting and riding the horse, toward enemy attacked.
-The Bahram horse, trampled the Romans soldier underfoot.
+In this war's relief, Bahram II (298-276 AD) is fighting and riding a horse, toward the enemy attack.
+The Bahram horse trampled the Roman soldier underfoot.
 Behind Bahram, a Persian soldier has raised a flag.
 The three spheres on the relief and the flag represent the attack.

 Naqsh-e Rustam

-• The Roman Emperor defeat by Shapur I
+• The Roman Emperor was defeated by Shapur I

 Naqsh-e Rustam

 This is the most striking of the Sasanian rock reliefs at Naqsh-e Rustam.
 In this figure, Emperor Valerian holds his hands up and apologizes to Shapur and kneels in front of him.
-Behind Shapur, Kartir (he was a powerful and influential Zoroastrian priest during the reigns of four Sasanian kings in the 3rd-century.) is present, showing his fingers due to respectable.
+Behind Shapur, Kartir (he was a powerful and influential Zoroastrian priest during the reigns of four Sasanian kings in the 3rd century) is present, showing his fingers due to respect.

 Naqsh-e Rustam